Ten's Woobieness can actually be partly attributed to David Tennant's eyes. Those things are enormous. And beautiful, but we won't go into that.

 Not to mention Walking the Earth during "The Year That Never Was", needing to live in constant fear of The Master as she travels the planet constantly, telling people stories about the Doctor... who is being tortured aboard the Valiant, with her family also there being treated as The Master's slaves and her being aware of it all this time...
 Of course, by this point she's graduated to Iron Woobie due to her enduring courage and resilience.

 Mickey Smith.
 In his first episode, "Rose", he is attacked and eaten by a rubbish bin and replaced by a plastic duplicate.
 After he is rescued by the Ninth Doctor (who is always mean and condescending to him) and escapes in the TARDIS, he is dumped in an alley with his girlfriend, Rose, and is clearly traumatized by the ordeal.
 The Doctor then offers Rose, and only Rose, the opportunity to travel with him, leaving Mickey alone and the last person to have seen Rose before she disappeared.
 Over the next year, Rose's family make his life a living hell, as they believe he murdered her and are quite public in voicing this opinion.
 As a result, he becomes a embittered recluse.
 When Rose returns in "Aliens of London", she does not see him to apologize, although she is able to convince him she is sorry and the two briefly reconcile.
+However she still acts like a jerk, getting angry with him seeing someone else even when in the last story she considered herself "available".

 He even gets more pitiful in "Rise of the Cybermen"/"Age of Steel" 2-part episode, where we find out that his grandmother died, and he blames himself because she slipped on some loose carpet he was supposed to staple down.
 He also only gets to talk to the parallel world's version of his grandmother for a few minutes before he is kidnapped.
 Also during the second part, his counterpart, Ricky, dies, causing his allies, as well as Mickey himself again, to blame him for his death.
 Also at the end of the episode convinced that there is more purpose for him in the parallel world, stays behind, and the Doctor can't ever come back to get him.